Lake O’Hara is Simply Stunning!

 IF you can get a reservation!

-IF you can get there, I guarantee that your family will also love it.
+IF you can get to Lake O’Hara, I guarantee that your family will also love it.
 Why did I capitalize IF?
 Let me share my experience and frustration.

 The only way to this hiking mecca is by reserving a seat on the Parks Canada shuttle bus or reserving a campsite at the Lake O’Hara campground or booking a room at the Lake O’Hara Lodge or a bed at the Elizabeth Parker Hut.